Municipal Stadium (Kansas City, Missouri): Kansas City Athletics

 The stadium was home to many of the shenanigans of Charlie Finley, who bought the A's after Arnold Johnson's death in 1960.
 Most notably, he tried to shorten the rather distant fences in April 1964 by creating a 296 ft Pennant Porch in right field, fronting a tiny bleacher section, to mock the famed short fence in right field at Yankee Stadium, home of the powerful Yankees.
 The move was quickly vetoed by the league, so Finley rebuilt the fence to the bare legal minimum of 325 ft, and repainted the fence to say "One-Half Pennant Porch".
 Later he tried the ruse of putting a canopy over the little bleacher, which just happened to have an extension that reached out 29 ft over the field.
 The league, not amused by Finley's sense of humor, again ordered him to cease and desist.
 According to legend, on a road trip that the A's made to New York, a Yankee hitter lofted a long fly ball to left field which, in the cavernous left field of Yankee Stadium, became a routine out.
 Yankees public address announcer Bob Sheppard is alleged to have then said over the microphone, "In Kansas City, that would have been a home run", itself a response to Finley's dictum for Municipal Stadium public address announcer Jack Layton to announce, "That would have been a home run at Yankee Stadium" for any ball hit beyond a line Finley painted in the outfield grass 296 feet away from home plate in Kansas City.
 Supposedly, Layton's gimmick was short-lived after Finley noticed the vast majority of the "would've been home runs" were being hit by the Athletics' opponents.

 In addition to his notorious tinkering with the right-field corner, Finley experimented with moving the other fences in and out several times during his seven seasons operating the team here.
 None of those moves had any notable effect on the team's performance, as the club finished in or near last place nearly every year.

-A small zoo with goats and sheep and picnic area stood behind the right-field fence.
-When home runs were hit into the field the goats and sheep would scamper up the hill.
-At the same time, Finley replaced the Athletics' old elephant mascot with a live mule, appropriately named "Charlie-O".
+A small zoo with goats and sheep and a picnic area stood behind the right-field fence.
+When home runs were hit into the field, the goats and sheep would scamper up the hill.
+At the same time, Finley replaced the Athletics' old elephant mascot with a live mule, the state animal of Missouri, appropriately named "Charlie-O".

 At home plate a mechanical rabbit, nicknamed "Harvey" in reference to the stage play Harvey (1944) and the subsequent film of the same name (1950), rose out of the ground with new baseballs for the umpire and a compressed-air device (nicknamed "Little Blowhard") blew dirt off of home plate.

 Reggie Jackson, Sal Bando, Catfish Hunter, Joe Rudi and Gene Tenace were some young A's players who debuted in Kansas City and went on to lead them in their World Series victories in Oakland.
 Hunter and Jackson would earn Hall of Fame induction.